qutech/QuMADA/docs/database.rst

 Wafer
 ^^^^^

-name
+name (str)
   Wafer name

-production_date
+production_date (date)
   Date of finished production

+description (str)
+  Description of wafer

-heterostructure
+heterostructure (link)
   Design of the heterostructure

-description
-  Description of wafer
+recipe (link)
+  Recipe followed, if all samples fabricated from wafer share the same recipe.
+  Includes notes on fabrication done.

-layout
+layout (str)
   Layout, if all samples fabricated from wafer share the same layout